jhartzell42/trickle/SPEC.md

 * `SomeIdentifier("values", 3, 4)`
     * Can be 0-ary and therefore just symbols
 * Streams: Generators/live blocks of code
-    * Handles on running tasks
+    * Serve as handles on running tasks
     * Many "functions" are live stream globals
     * Bidirectional